jlevy/atom-flowmark/CONTRIBUTING.md

 tag, but then fails.
 So you need to `git reset --hard` and `git tag -d` the new tag and start again.
 Using ssh auth now as that works more reliably for me.

+Finally make a release and release notes off the tag on GitHub.